Joanne0330/CV/README.md

 [AIsha - Artificial.Intelligence.Self.Help.App](https://github.com/aravzpatel/AIsha)**(React, Flask, Python, Heroku)**

   **Description:** A machine learning chatbot which analyses user’s emotions (joy, sadness, anger and fear) after a text input, then replies with appropriate responses.
 The result is then stored in the data and prints out a graph of these emotions for the user to track his/her daily progress.

+[Dev Connector](https://github.com/Joanne0330/DevConnectorMERN)**(React, Redux, JavaScript, Node.js, Express, MondgoDB)**

+  **Description:** A social mediate designed to connect software developers, where developers can list their experiences and education in their profile, showcase Github repos from Github API, write posts for and make comments.
+Full CRUD is applied in this app.

 [Dreambook](https://github.com/katieljones/acebook-dreambook-2020)**(Rails, Ruby, Postgres, Heroku)**